simonmcho/nouvly-sample/README.md

-* This is NOUVLY, a web application created by simmonson
+# This is NOUVLY, a web application created by simmonson

+# Pre-requisites
+- JavaScript ES6+
+- Express Middleware for NodeJS
+- Some experience in ReactJS or ReactNative.
+Flux pattern a bonus, as we are using Redux.
+Potentially refactoring to use `context`
+- NoSQL basics

 # How to get started
 - Run `npm install` to install dependencies